 His research is centered in the confluence zone of international business and innovation management.
 His current research is primarily focused on affordability-driven "frugal innovations" that fulfill high quality standards ("affordable excellence") and are responsible in its usage of resources.
 In this research he looks not only at emerging economies but also beyond them.
-His research, which is supported by a generous grant of the Claussen Simon Foundation, proactively examines the prospects for such innovations in the industrialized nations.
+His research, which was supported by a generous grant of the Claussen Simon Foundation for the habilitation study, proactively examines the prospects for such innovations in the industrialized nations.

 One of the cornerstones of his research is built by economic/business developments in India and Indo-German collaboration.
 Additionally, he has gathered expertise over issues such as outward foreign direct investments (FDI) by Indian multinationals and Mobile Commerce, especially in the field of financial services ("Mobile Banking").

 In his doctoral dissertation, which he completed with distiction, Rajnish worked on updating/ extending the theory of lead markets to developing economies by questioning the dominant logic and by incorporating the changing ground realities of the economic world oder.
 Prior to his doctorate, Rajnish studied Business Administration at University of Hamburg, majoring in International Management, Business Informatics, and (Organizational) Sociology.